hackersupreme/mouse-parallax-example-documentation/README.md

 The clientX and clientY properties are used because the animation is happening within the viewport of the browser.
 Read [this](https://stackoverflow.com/questions/6073505/what-is-the-difference-between-screenx-y-clientx-y-and-pagex-y) stack overflow page for a good, short comparison of the different coordinates available.

 The `set` function sets the `props` object's `xy` property by passing the values `x` and `y`  through the `calc` function.
-The `calc` function takes in the coordinates (x, y) and returns the distance between the mouse within the visible page and the center of the visible page.
+The `calc` function takes in the coordinates (x, y) and returns an array of coordinates describing the distance between the mouse and the center of the visible page.

-There are a series of functions that each take in the coordinates `(x, y)` and return a string that describes a transform property.
+When the `xy` property of the `props` object is updated, it gets passed to each instance of `animated.div` through a unique function that returns a string describing a transform property.
 The different math calculations in these functions account for the difference in movement when the mouse moves, creating the parallax effect.

 Here's all of the javascript for the example:
 ```